 During this time, you’ll:

-Step 2: Get Your Nursing License
+2: Obtain Your Nursing License

 Upon graduation from our Direct Entry MSN program, the next step is to sit for the National Council Licensure Examination (NCLEX-RN®).
 This step is crucial, as you must pass the NCLEX to receive nursing licensure.
 To help students prepare for the NCLEX, we administer practice exams each semester.

-Step 3: Gain Experience in the Field
+3: Gain Experience in the Field

-Step 4: Obtain a Nurse Practitioner Certificate
+4: Obtain a Nurse Practitioner Certificate

-Step 5: Secure APRN Licensure
+5: Secure Your APRN Licensure

-It’s also worth noting that while many states participate in licensure compacts, these do not apply to being a nurse practitioner.
+It’s worth noting that while many states participate in licensure compacts, these do not apply to being a nurse practitioner.
 To learn more about your state’s APRN licensure requirements, visit NursingLicensure.org.

 Ready to make the jump to a career in nursing?
-With two program starts each year, our accredited second-degree MSN program lets you start working toward becoming a registered nurse sooner.
+With three program starts each year, our accredited second-degree MSN program lets you start working toward becoming a registered nurse sooner.
 To find out if Marquette University’s Direct Entry MSN program is right for you, give us a call, or fill out the form to have an admissions advisor reach out to you.